garymast/epl_prediction/README.md

 The program then calculates the teams 'momentum' based on their past 10 results, with a weighting applied to more recent games.
 If a team has a momentum that is at least 5 more than the opposition, that team is predicted as the winner.
 If the momentum is within 5 points either way, the game is too close to call and a draw is predicted.

+# External Libraries
+- pyFiglet
+  - This was used to create some graphical text for the name of the program in the welcome message
+- gspread
+  - Python API for google sheets
+- google oauth2
+  - Google OAuth 2.0 Library for credentials

 # Testing
 - I have manually tested the project by doing the following
   - Passed the code through a PEP8 Linter and confirmed there are no problems